JoelJ-500/Facial-Expression/README.md

 ### Prerequisites

-- Google Colab
+- Google Colab (Optional but recommended)
-- Gradio
+- Gradio (Command to install its dependecies, available in notebook)
-- CK+ dataset and pre-trained models (provided in this repository)
+- CK+ dataset and pre-trained models (provided in the 'dataset' folder in repo.)

 ### Running the Notebooks